 For my audiovisual-oriented fans, I’ve upped my signature visual storytelling skills.
 I use TV shows, YouTube shows, and next-level VR and XR recording studios.
 Expensive content, I can honestly admit.

-Written stories have long-tail power, and they boost the cornerstone content on my blog.
-Feeding the beast called Google and pushing my SEO rankings is essential for my long-term personal branding and also my business objectives.
+Written stories have long-tail power, boosting my blog’s cornerstone content.
+Feeding the beast called Google and pushing my SEO rankings is essential for my long-term personal branding and business objectives.

 Here’s a long read I wrote one year ago.
 Just before the launch of Clubhouse: Digital audio and podcast popularity will be off the charts by 2025.

-The story will give you trends, predictions, new business models, and how the emperor of podcasting Joe Rogan inked his $100 million deal with Spotify.
+The story will provide trends, predictions, new business models, and details of how Joe Rogan, the emperor of podcasting, inked his $200 million deal with Spotify.

-What I later learned from Joe Rogan, is how YouTube was censoring some of his podcasts on their platform.
-But a week ago, Rogan also confirmed that Spotify censored his earlier shows.
+I later learned from Joe Rogan that YouTube was censoring some of his podcasts on their platform.
+However, Rogan confirmed that Spotify had censored his earlier shows a week ago.
 In this piece, Rogan said:

 There were a few episodes they (Spotify) didn’t want on their platform.

 What did I learn from my past at WPP GroupM?
 Fans on lease is a dangerous long-term social media strategy.
-Dangerous in ways of short-term thinking.
-Tactics only, not even close to a strategy.
+It is dangerous in ways of short-term thinking.
+It is tactics only, not even close to a strategy.

-DJs with millions of fans can only connect to 5% or less of those fans.
-Because social networks like Facebook are squeezing and EdgeRanking.
+DJs with millions of fans can only connect with 5% or fewer of those fans because social networks like Facebook are squeezing and Edge-Ranking.

 Is it the most clever strategy?
 To keep focussing on fans on lease?
 Why not create owned media platforms and opt-in e-mail and mobile databases?

 I try to re-route all my social media fans into my owned membership program, my newsletters, and channels I own.
-If you hear my talks and voice of reason, you will understand why I’m being censored by YouTube and Facebook a lot.
+If you hear my talks and voice of reason, you will understand why YouTube and Facebook are censoring me.

 Covid-censorships and propaganda even made freedom of speech worse.
 I don’t trust social networks.
 They have been taking down entire channels during the Pandemic.